md-tonmoy007/bug-hunting-knowledgeBase/references/SQL injection - Testing basic vuln.md

 ### tips-1
-One way of confi rming that the application is interacting with a back- end database is to submit the SQL wildcard character % in a given parameter.
+One way of confirming that the application is interacting with a back- end database is to submit the SQL wildcard character % in a given parameter.
 For example, submitting this in a search field often returns a large number of results, indicating that the input is being passed into a SQL query.
 Of course,